Surging Suns edge Warriors, tie team record for wins (62) - NewsBreak

 Down three in the final seconds, the Warriors had two subsequent possessions, but the Suns elected to intentionally foul Green on the first one, resulting in two free throws as Phoenix retained a 104-103 lead with 12.4 seconds left.

-After Paul hit two foul shots to regain the three-point edge with 7.7 seconds to go, Poole misfired on a half-court shot that could have forced overtime.
+After Paul hit two foul shots to restore the three-point edge with 7.7 seconds to go, Poole misfired on a half-court shot that could have forced overtime.

 Paul broke a 96-all tie with an 8-foot floater with 1:37 remaining, after which 14 of the game’s final 16 points were scored at the foul line, where Phoenix ended up 24-for-30 and Golden State 20-for-25.

-Andrew Wiggins backed Poole with 19 points for the Warriors, who played once again without injured star Stephen Curry.
+Andrew Wiggins backed Poole with 19 points for the Warriors, who played once again without star Stephen Curry (foot).

 Klay Thompson added 13 points on a 5-for-21 shooting night, while Gary Payton II went for 10 points and Green amassed 10 rebounds, seven assists and eight points.